 April in France begins with Poisson d’Avril, or April Fools’ Day – yep, there’s no escaping it.
-And in 2011, the Easter holiday falls in April as well, at the end of the month.
 It’s a wonderful, festive time for the French, who take full advantage of the nice weather and take short vacations to the great outdoors.
 Follow their lead, and your own holiday will feel like a month of Sundays.

 >> Is Easter earlier this year?
 Check out France in March

 While it can remain a bit cooler in the north, if you’re looking to get a jump on warmer weather then the South of France is the place to be.
 It’s not unusual for the French to bust out the bathing suits and catch the sun along the beaches of the Côte d’Azur, or enjoy springtime hiking trails in Provence and Languedoc.

 The water is still a bit chilly for swimming, but the Mediterranean sun is blissfully warm.
 And because it is not yet high season, you can still find cheap flights to France and great hotel deals, especially in smaller beach towns that have been closed all winter.

 DOWNLOAD OUR TRAVEL GUIDES

 If you want to rent a car in France, you can hit the road in search of your favorite grapes.
 Get a convertible and cruise down the tree-lined roads of the Aquitane region, home to Bordeaux and some of the country’s most outstanding wine labels.
 (Note: April weather is ideal for a convertible.
 Just saying.)